Marti Wojcik, Kindergarten Teacher

 Rev. Spriggs has worked in the field of education for the past 11 years.
 He started as a Before/After Care Coordinator.
 Later, he became a high school music teacher and special education assistant.
 Prior to working with Joshua Christian Academy, he taught kindergarten in West Des Moines.

-In addition to teaching at JCA, he is the Youth Pastor and Minister of Music at Mt.
+In addition to being a JCA Principal, he is the Youth Pastor and Minister of Music at Mt.
 Olive Missionary Baptist Church.
 He also tutors at the Oakridge YEWP project.

 Alice Boyd is the Science and Social Studies Coordinator at JCA.
 She is a seasoned teacher, recently retired from 38 years in the Des Moines Public Schools.
 She spent her career at Cattell teaching 1st, 2nd, 4th and 5th grades.
 Mrs. Boyd graduated from East High and received her Bachelor of Science and Education Degree from Drake University.